docopt/docopt.net/README.rst

 - ``optionsFirst``, by default ``false``.
 If set to ``true`` will disallow mixing options and positional argument.
-I.e. after first positional argument, all arguments will be interpreted as positional even if the look like options.
+I.e. after first positional argument, all arguments will be interpreted as positional even if they look like options.
 This can be used for strict compatibility with POSIX, or if you want to dispatch your arguments to other programs.